caronc/nzb-subliminal/README.md

                         options are: 'ImpairedOnly', 'StandardOnly',
                         'BestScore', 'StandardFirst', 'ImpairedFirst'.
 The
-                        default value is: BestScore
+                        default value is: BestScore --addic7ed-user=USER  Optionally use login credentials when accessing Addic7ed's server.
+This option is ignored if the --addic7ed-pass switch is not specified.
+  --addic7ed-pass=PASS  Optionally use login credentials when accessing
+                        Addic7ed's server.
+This option is ignored if the --addic7ed-user switch is not specified.
   -L FILE, --logfile=FILE
                         Send output to the specified logfile instead of stdout.